ozchamo/YAKKO/README.md

     - changeaccess    ->  Enable/disable OpenShift access by other clients in your network
     - restartservices ->  Restart supporting services for cluster (virt network/HAproxy/libvirtd)
     - listresources   ->  Print a summary of services and files in use by the (YAKKO) cluster
+    - describehw      ->  Describe the harware supporting the installation
     - resizeram       ->  Change the RAM size of a node
     - purgedownloads  ->  Delete all downloaded OpenShift images on disk
     - nfsshare        ->  Setup a directory as NFS share for creating a PVC for registry or NS store
+    - installcomplete ->  Mark a cluster build as completed even if the installer refuses to say it is
     - deletecluster   ->  Delete entire cluster and all infrastructure
 ```
 <br>